roeszler/reabook/README.md

     </details>

 #### Defining the Requirements
-Seen from activities undertaken in the User Centered Design (UCD) [strategy](static/documentation/ucd/1-strategy.md) and [scope](static/documentation/ucd/2-scope.md) panes, the requirements for the ReaBook project are:
+Seen from activities undertaken in the User Centred Design (UCD) [strategy](static/documentation/ucd/1-strategy.md) and [scope](static/documentation/ucd/2-scope.md) panes, the requirements for the ReaBook project are:

 To make an online community looking for one-stop access to real estate available in an area.